-LeadingAge staff met with David Vargas, director of the Real Estate Assessment Center (REAC), and his senior staff in early December 2012 to hear more about the launch of the latest upgrades to the Physical Assessment Sub System (PASS) system, referred to as DCD 4.0, which is being celebrated as it incorporates years of recommended and negotiated improvements to the physical inspection protocol, from the dictionary of deficiency definitions to a scoring cap on points lost to individual items.
+The latest upgrades to the Physical Assessment Sub System (PASS) system, referred to as DCD 4.0, was formally announced in December 2012.
+It has been praised by many because it incorporates years of recommended and negotiated improvements to the physical inspection protocol -- from the dictionary of deficiency definitions to a scoring cap on points lost to individual items.

-The new system goes live for U.S. Department of Housing and Urban Development (HUD) multifamily properties in January 2013.
+The new system went live for U.S. Department of Housing and Urban Development (HUD) multifamily properties in January 2013.